timor/mfactor/Readme.md

   - tail calling can be reactivated with `tail`

 # caveats #
-- new words can be defined, but currently not overriden, but calling `reset` also resets the dictionary
+- at the moment the gc is not implemented yet, so you will eventually run out of memory if not careful.  current memory usage can be checked with the word `usage`